Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 Liberty Mutual & Other Alternatives

 Liberty Mutual offers military members a discount of roughly 10–12% through its Military Connect program, available to active duty, retired, and reserve personnel.
-While their base rates are higher (averaging around $2,861/year for full coverage), their flexibility in policy customization can be valuable for families with complex coverage needs.
+While their base rates are higher (averaging around $209/month for full coverage in 2026), their flexibility in policy customization can be valuable for families with complex coverage needs.

 Armed Forces Insurance (AFI) operates differently — functioning more as a broker that connects military members with multiple carriers.
 This can be useful for comparing several quotes in one place, particularly for members stationed in less competitive markets.